studio1902/statamic-peak/README.md

 ## Installation
 <span id="installation"></span>

+### Installation via the CLI
+The easiest way to install Statamic together with Peak is to use the [official CLI](https://github.com/statamic/cli).
+Install the CLI by running `composer global require statamic/cli` and for each project just run `statamic new my-site` and pick Peak as a starter kit.
+Alternatively you can skip this manual selection by running: `statamic new my-site --starter="statamic/starter-kit-cool-writings"`.

+### Manual installation.

 **1. Create a new site** - cloning the repo and removing the origin repo.
 ```bash
 git clone git@github.com:studio1902/statamic-peak.git my-site